 Ductless mini-split system heat pumps make good add-ons to homes with a non-ducted heating system.
 It requires only a small space conditioning system.
 A ductless system is very easy to install rather than others.
 Its main disadvantage is its flexibility for zoning, cooling, and heating an individual room.
 The number of indoor air handling units depends on how much heating or cooling is needed for residential purposes or buildings.

 Geothermal Heat Pump

 A geothermal heat pump uses the water or ground for a heat source in place of air.
-It is very expensive to install, but geo-thermal heat pumps are very beneficial due to its stable temperatures of ground and water.
+It is very expensive to install, but geothermal heat pumps are very beneficial due to their stable temperatures of ground and water.
 They can also work efficiently in extremely cold weather.